Faxisgood/Acid-cracked/README.md

 # Acid-leaked
-Didnt check it or crack it  idk if the hwid is removed or not
+Didnt check it or crack it  the hwid is removed

 Not working on Linux os cuz the coders are dumb